agrbin/svgtex/README.md

 ```
 $ phantomjs main.js

-Loading bench page
+Loading bench page index.html
 Server started on port 16000
-You can hit the server with http://localhost:16000/?q=2^n
-.. or by sending math source in POST.
+Point your brownser at http://localhost:16000 for a test form.
 ```

 Try it out by pointing your browser at http://localhost:16000/, and using the test form